-Preconditions for 2.2.
-Any obligation to indemnify for third party claims should be preconditioned upon the following:

-- a) The extent of liability for the claim should be proportional to the fault on the part of the Indemnitor vis-à-vis the Indemnitee or any other party. - The Indemnitee must give prompt notice of the claim to the Indemnitor or b) relieve the latter for any incremental liability caused by the delay. - The Indemnitee must provide reasonable support to the Indemnitor in c) defense of the claim. - The Indemnitee has the right to engage its own counsel (at its own expense) to represent it, provided that the Indemnitor maintains control of the defense of the claim.
+Obligation to mitigate damages 2.1.
+The Indemnitee should have the same obligation to mitigate third party damages as it would to mitigate its own.
+Preconditions for indemnification 2.2.
+Any ob followir ligation to indemnify for third party claims should be preconditioned upon the lg: a) The extent of liability for the claim should be proportional to the fault on the part of the Indemnitor vis-à-vis the Indemnitee or any other party. b) The Indemnitee must give prompt notice of the claim to the Indemnitor or relieve the latter for any incremental liability caused by the delay.
+C) The Indemnitee must provide reasonable support to the Indemnitor in defense of the claim. d) The Indemnitee has the right to engage its own counsel (at its own expense) to represent it, provided that the Indemnitor maintains control of the defense of the claim.